This IRS Program Lets You File Your Taxes for Free, but Hardly Anyone Knows About It

 Advertiser Disclosure

-IRS Free File for Tax Season 2024: How It Works, Who's Eligible and Is It Actually Free?
+IRS Free File for Tax Season 2024: How It Works, Who's Eligible and Is It Really Free?

-Tax season is kicking off in just two days.
+Tax season kicks off today.
 Here's everything you'll want to know about the IRS program that allows you to file for free.

-The 2024 tax filing season is almost here.
-Filing season kicks off in just two days, on Jan.
-29 to be specific.
-Whether you started preparing your tax return early so you can file right away on Monday or you're just now getting started with your return, you might want to check out this IRS program allows millions of Americans to file their federal tax returns for free.
+The 2024 tax filing season is here.
+Filing season starts today, Jan.
+29. Whether you've already begun preparing your tax return so you can file right away today or you're just now thinking about your return, you might want to check out this IRS program that allows millions of Americans to file their federal tax returns for free.
 And you can get started right now.

 What is IRS Free File?